 Why is this medicine prescribed?

-Idarubicin is used treat acute myelogenous leukemia (AML; a type of cancer of the white blood cells) in combination with other medications.
+Idarubicin injection is used to treat acute myelogenous leukemia (AML; a type of cancer of the white blood cells).
 Idarubicin is in a class of medications called anthracyclines.
 It works by slowing or stopping the growth of cancer cells in your body.

 Are there other uses for this medicine?